hackoregon/getting-started/datascience/virtualbox/Readme.md

     hack@hackoregon-base:~$  activate-data-science
     (data science) hack@hackoregon-base:~$  jupyter notebook --ip 0.0.0.0 --no-browser

-And then using your web broswer, go to:  http://localhost:7777/tree
+Then using your web broswer go to: http://localhost:7777/tree

 You should then see the jupyter page